Trump rouses right with prediction of a big 2020 win

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

-As he looks back to 2016, the president is describing himself as “probably more of a conservative than a Republican,” but says people just didn’t understand that.
+As he looked back to 2016, the president described himself as “probably more of a conservative than a Republican,” but says people just didn’t understand that.

+Trump took aim at the Democrats’ Green New Deal, a policy proposal floated by some liberal Democrats in Congress and backed to varying degrees by several of the party’s 2020 presidential candidates.

+“I think the New Green Deal or whatever the hell they call it — the Green New Deal — I encourage it,” Trump said mockingly as he wound up for a round of exaggeration.